fuzzypicklz/AP-CS/README.md

 ## IF YOU FIND THAT ANYTHING IS MISSING FROM HERE (I.E. he changes the curriculum) please notify me to make a Pull request

 you can make your own branch and push to that if you'd like

+Over the summer, I plan on documenting all of this code and making helpful comments/tips within the files, as well as normalizing the naming conventions